 - Tool Operation

-Registration Fee must be paid prior to the beginning of the Institute.
-Please submit a Purchase Order to University of Missouri immediately after registration to confirm that payment will follow.
-Submit Purchase Orders via fax at 573-884-4444 in care of John Tummons or via postal mail at:
+Registration fee must be paid prior to the beginning of the Institute.
+Please submit a check to the University of Missouri immediately after registration to confirm that payment will follow.
+If you need an invoice, submit purchase orders at firstname.lastname@example.org, via fax at 573-884-4444 in care of John Tummons, or via postal mail at:

 University of Missouri